-- Has the crime outcome rate (for Charge / Summons/Out of Court) for all crime types increased or decreased? - Has the crime outcome rate (for Charge / Summons/Out of Court) for Domestic Abuse increased or decreased? - Has the PSNI attrition rate across all crime types increased or decreased? - Has the PSNI attrition rate across Domestic Abuse increased or decreased? - How does the crime outcome rate compare to other most similar police services?
+- Has the crime outcome rate (for Charge / Summons or Out of Court) for all crime types increased or decreased? - Has the crime outcome rate (for Charge / Summons or Out of Court) for Domestic Abuse increased or decreased? - Has the PSNI attrition rate across all crime types increased or decreased? - Has the PSNI attrition rate across Domestic Abuse increased or decreased? - Has the PSNI delivered positive crime outcomes compared to other most similar police services?